When we are hurt, we often feel that “someone should pay.” But Jesus would respond, “I paid.”

 - Be kind- Which translates to “caring for others or meeting a need”.
 Meeting a need…this, I think we can find a way to do, even in the struggle to forgive.
 If you are able to reconcile with the person you need to forgive, surely you will see that, no matter how much they hurt you, they still have needs.
 As much as this goes against the grain of your true feelings, you can make the decision to fulfill a need anyway.
 Are they hungry?
 You can prepare them a meal.
 (Or if you’re me, you spare them your cooking and buy them a meal!)
 Do they need to hear a kind word?
 Pray that the Lord would show you what they need to hear.
 There is something you can do, in obedience to the One who showers you with grace, to meet a need.

-- Be compassionate-For me this meant knowing that "hurting people hurt people."
+- Be compassionate-For me this meant knowing that "hurting people, hurt people."
 PERIOD.
 I don't believe in justifying poor behavior, but sometimes it just helps to know that hurt was likely the root of the behavior.
-Trying to understand this will allow your heart to soften enough to be obedient in back in step 1…PRAYER.
-In my case, I would think about how, in my suffering, I would envision doing vengeful and mean things to the person who hurt me.
-Through reflecting on my own thought process, I was able to see what terrible behavior we, as humans, are capable of when we are hurting, no matter the source of the pain.
+Trying to understand this will allow your heart to soften enough to be obedient back in step 1…PRAYER.
+In my case, the Lord showed me how, in my suffering, I had repeatedly wished evil on the people who hurt me.
+He showed me what terrible behavior we, as humans, are capable of when we are hurting, no matter the source of the pain.

 - Fix your eyes on Jesus!
 Breaking it down the nitty-gritty here, I would have to make a mental image of myself choosing to either 1) “wrestle it out” (trying to be kind here…:/) with the person who hurt me or 2) walk peacefully with Jesus.
 I would encourage this technique or something that works for you to keep your focus on Jesus.
 Make it about Him, remind yourself that you have no business sitting in the judgement seat that He alone occupies, and trust that He IS just.